|

 relating

-development with some objectives relating to the open collaborative support of
+development with some original objectives relating to the open collaborative support of

 development for early stage ideas, and to nurturing and capturing value for ideas that